 But with this broad scope, The Green Violin remains humble in materials.
 It is self-funded, it operates with unglamorous materials for small booklets, tabloid-sized sheets of newsprint, and the occasional simple broadside.
-An untrained ‘publication povera’, unfunded by government-sanctioned arts grants or universities.
+An untrained ‘publication povera’, the Green Violin receives no funding from government-sanctioned arts grants or universities.
 This form is meant for the caprice of flight, which is less ornamented, and more concerned with its corpus and destination.

 Publications are printed indefinitely, but general numbers for a first printing are around 120-150.
-Subsequent editions are reprinted as materials permit, with the intention for the work published by the press to continue as living works (also enabling authors to interpret the process of revisions or adjustments, directly or through an annotated version of their original work).
-The first few ‘test’ publications have already found their way into public distribution in Montreal and Ottawa, with broader distribution slated for future publications.
-The press is welcoming its first authors this winter (2017).
+Subsequent editions are reprinted as materials permit, with the intention for the work published by the press to continue as living works.
+Publications have found their way across eastern and southern Ontario, the Maritimes, across Quebec, into the United States, and over the Atlantic.
+The press welcomed its first authors in the winter of 2017.